LinaSaii/farness_dicp/README.md

 **Identified Limitations**

-*The number of stitched frames grows indefinitely, which can lead to memory saturation.
+`The number of stitched frames grows indefinitely, which can lead to memory saturation.`
-*The CSV format only supports v_radial, and richer LiDAR data (vx, vy, vz, intensity,timestamp) is not yet exploited.
+`The CSV format only supports v_radial, and richer LiDAR data (vx, vy, vz, intensity,timestamp) is not yet exploited`

 **Next Steps**

-- Frame Limiting Parameter
+` Frame Limiting Parameter`
 Introduce a parameter n to restrict the number of stitched frames kept in memory.

-- Raw Data Integration :
+` Raw Data Integration `
 Modify the code so that it accepts .bin files as input instead of CSV directly:

 ==> A conversion module will be implemented inside the pipeline to automatically